Cdarren3/WebScraping-JobMarketAnalysis/README.md

 ## Key Findings

-* Overall the job market favors job seekers with an average of 4 years of work experience
+* The job market favors job seekers with average of 4 years of work experience
 * Among the 3 job functions, Business Analyst accounts for the most no. of jobs (52%), followed by Data Scientist (25%) and DBA (22%)
 * Python ranked 4th in terms of most mentioned technical skill
 * Technical skill are less frequently mentioned than generic skills, suggesting possibilities that: